SiteDistrict WordPress Firewall

 Before reading this page you probably should ensure you are familiar with what a WordPress Firewall actually is, and what it does.

-It's pointless to talk about the features and capabilities of a WordPress firewall, without first understanding some basics about firewalls, and the security risks to websites that these can protect against.
+It's premature to talk about the features and capabilities of a WordPress firewall, without first understanding some basics about firewalls, and the security risks to websites that these can protect against.

 Even if you think you are decently familiar with WordPress security, this section is worth a read and should provide some useful framing and context for the rest of this article.